jmderic/sudoku_dlx/README.md

 the autotools be installed to generate ./configure, the Makefile.in's, and their supporting files.
 Details are in the INSTALL file in this directory.

+Shared library version is on the so_lib branch for reference, not maintenance.

 Running
 -------